 Within the close-knit world of the Virginia elite, Martha’s status as a wealthy widow soon became common knowledge.
 One of those who undoubtedly heard about her availability was a young military man named George Washington.
 Born on February 22, 1732, Washington had grown up in a modestly prosperous Virginia family who lived on a plantation near Fredericksburg.

 In March 1758, during an interlude in the fighting, Washington traveled for a visit to Williamsburg, a place where the colony’s leading men gathered during meetings of the House of Burgesses.
 Hearing the news about the Custis widow, he contemplated his own future and turned his mind to his marriage prospects.
 George and Martha's first meeting is lost to history, but it is possible they met while Martha and Daniel Custis were married as they had many acquaintances in common.

 Traveling the thirty-five miles from Williamsburg to Martha’s home, George paid a visit to Martha Dandridge Custis on March 16, 1758.
 No doubt in a bid to impress her, he noted in his account records that he had left very generous tips for Martha’s household slaves.
 After returning for another visit on March 25, Washington returned to his military post.

 At the end of 1758, Washington resigned his military commission.
-On January 6, 1759, less than ten months after their initial meeting and less than eighteen months after her husband’s death, Martha Dandridge Custis married George Washington at her home in New Kent County.
+On January 6, 1759, Martha Dandridge Custis married George Washington at her home in New Kent County.
 For both Martha and for George, a new era had dawned.

 This article was created out of the collaborative project of George Washington's Mount Vernon and the Center for History and New Media at George Mason University, and is made possible through the generous support of Donald and Nancy de Laski.